RdlP/AL3D/README.md

 ## Other important classes

-Apart from the previous classes AL3D has other important clases
+Apart from the previous classes, AL3D has other importants classes

  - `Mesh` class allows you to render meshes.
- - `Material` classes allow to add properties surfaces to the meshes
+ - `Material` classes allows to add properties surfaces to the meshes
- - `Light` classes allow you to add light to the scene.
+ - `Light` classe allows you to add lights to the scene.

 ### Mesh

 `Mesh` class allows you to render meshes.
 You can use the mesh constructor to create a mesh.
-When you use the constructor you need pass the vertices, indices of the mesh.
-Other important parameters are normals, uv, and material.
+When you use the constructor you need pass the vertices, indices of the mesh and other important parameters such as normals, uv, and material.

 ```javascript
 var mesh = new AL3D.Mesh({vertices : [], indices : [], uv : [], normals : [], material : material});
 ```

-and then you can add it to the scene
+and then you can add it to the scene.

 ```javascript
 scene.add(mesh);